abednarz210/Web-Design-Challenge/README.md

 ### A "Comparisons" page that:

-Contains all of the visualizations on the same page so we can easily visually compare them.
+* Contains all of the visualizations on the same page to visually compare them.
-Uses Bootstrap for the visualizations.
+* Use Bootstrap for the visualizations.

 ### A "Data" page that: